dailystory/docs/articles/changelog/2020/october.md

 ## October 19, 2020
 * padding and spacing issues with emails that are image only
 * remove full width on images and add block
+* Support filtering of leads in campaign view

 ## October 17, 2020
 * Link SMS reports to leads not contacts